AndersDeath/diary2/README.md

 # 15 July 2022 - Friday - Yerevan

 The doctor cut off stratches from my mouth.
 It is amazing.
 I also presented something in DR SMILE in front of auditory, that was a bit scary, but it is my first such expierence.
 I sturving and will be happy to eat something.
 I am tiered of this week.
+From tomorrow I want to focus more on my deals, because i should not visit the doctor every day.
+The recovery process is amaizing.